SMC-AAU-CPH/smc-cph.github.io/_posts/2019-04-01-MoCap-Recap-My-two-weeks-recap-of-a-Motion-Tracking-workshop.md

 ### Week 1

 <p>The first week was building up towards the <a href="https://www.hf.uio.no/ritmo/english/projects/flagship-projects/micro/events/standstill/2019/index.html" target="_blank">Nordic Championship of Standstill</a>.
 This gave us a good overview on all aspects of a thorough research, both in terms of preparation (calibration, paperwork, division of labor, attracting participants, testing etc.), conducting the experiment and data analysis.
-The MCT students have been rotating
+The SMC students have been rotating
 between the different responsibilities and between us have managed to take part and be involved with all tasks during the week.
 We also have attended the lectures of the NordicSMC Winter School at RITMO, and was presented with several tutorials (mocap toolbox, Musical Gesture Toolbox) on research and project presentations concerning motion and